Uncle-Sagbag/seso-website/src/index.md

 ***

 # About SESO
+S.E.S.O. was created in 2018 between a group of military nuts.
+Since then, we have been hosting operations for all to join.
+We are a tightly knit community bent on providing engaging experiences where friends can cooperate without the overhead of ranks and tests.
+We receive 10+ players per operation.
+We welcome you to join us for one operation or many.

 S.E.S.O. is a private military company with an extensive history since our inception in 1938.
-Please visit [Operations](/operations/) and [Media](/media/) to see our current and previous operations.
+Please visit [Operations](/operations/) and [Media](/media/) to see our previous operations.

 ![SESO Operation Black Bear Group Photo](/assets/img/groupphoto.jpeg "SESO Group Photo")